-ID Area / Domain(s) Name of Use Case Energy efficiency and grid support Community demand-side driven self- for extremely high RES penetration consumption maximization
+ID Area / Domain(s) Name of Use Case Energy efficiency and grid support for Community demand-side driven self- extremely high RES penetration consumption maximization

-Version Management Version No. Date Name ofChangesAuthor(s) 1 04.02.2021 Mónica Fernandes (EDP NEW) First draft version 2 05.02.2021 Nikolaos Nikolopoulos (CERTH), Dionisios Stefanitsis (CERTH) Nikolopoulos (CERTH) 3 10.02.2021 Carlos Patrão (VPS) Comments on Use Case conditions, Actors, References, Scenarios, Information Exchanged 4 23.02.2021 Rui Lopes (UNINOVA) Comments on Use Case conditions, Diagrams 5 25.02.2021 Mónica Fernandes (EDP NEW) Collect all the feedback and start second version.
+Version Mana igement Version No. Date Name of Author(s) Changes 1 04.02.2021 Mónica Fernandes (EDP NEW) First draft version 2 05.02.2021 Nikolaos Nikolopoulos (CERTH), Dionisios Stefanitsis (CERTH) Comments and inputs on Diagrams, Actors, Scenarios, Information Exchanged.
+Suggestion of inclusion of information regarding protocols for communication/information data exchange according to SGAM architecture 3 10.02.2021 Carlos Patrão (CLEANWATTS) Comments on Use Case conditions, Actors, References, Scenarios, Information Exchanged 4 23.02.2021 Rui Lopes (UNINOVA) Comments on Use Case conditions, Diagrams 5 25.02.2021 Mónica Fernandes (EDP NEW) Collect all the feedback and start second version.

 Add SGAM layers characterization.
-Improve diagrams, description, information exchanged and scenarios 6 16.03.2021 Ioannis Moschos (CERTH) IVPP Requirements 7 21.04.2021 Denisa Ziu (ENGINEERING) Scenario 2 - Self-consumption maximization through P2P energy trading based on DLT; Pure P2P approach 8 29.04.2021 Mónica Fernandes (EDP NEW) KPI's added from D2.3 Collecting the new feedback 9 10.05.2021 Mónica Fernandes (EDP NEW) Final Version
+Improve diagrams, description, information exchanged and scenarios 6 16.03.2021 Ioannis Moschos (CERTH) IVPP Requirements 7 21.04.2021 Denisa Ziu (ENGINEERING) Scenario 2 - Self-consumption maximization through P2P energy trading based on DLT; Pure P2P approach 8 29.04.2021 Mónica Fernandes (EDP NEW) KPI's added from D2.3 Collecting the new feedback 9 10.05.2021 Mónica Fernandes (EDP NEW) Final Version 10 01.04.2022 Mónica Fernandes (EDP NEW) Minor updates on the actor of the Use Case

 Scope and Objectives of Use Case Scope The scope of this Use Case is the optimization of behind-the-meter assets at residential consumer premises to maximize self-consumption from RES and thereby reducing energy curtailment.
 The ability of monitoring and control loads, PV generation and storage can allow consumers to explore the potential of self-consumption and electricity cost minimization.
 This Use Case is demonstrated in Local Energy Communities (if LEC already exist in the island) and the optimization of the assets will be performed in a local and a neighbourhood-level.
 Objective(s) This Use Case orients at optimizing and controlling the energy consumption in the local and neighbourhood level to achieve the following objectives: 1.
 Maximize self-consumption from renewable energy sources to allow the users (Terceira) or community (Ameland) level better exploit their assets, to avoid future grid transport costs to the mainland and to alleviate the grid in periods of excess of renewable generation 2.
 Reduce energy curtailment by achieving a maximum renewable penetration possible 3.
-Avoid grid challenges such as congestion and voltage variations assets including i) electrochemical and heat batteries, ii) electric water heaters, iii) heat pumps, iv) micro-CHP and v) electric charging stations through an intelligent virtual power plant (iVPP).
+Avoid grid challenges such as congestion and voltage variations

+This Use Case occurs in a Local Energy Community (LEC) and focuses on controlling and optimizing energy assets with the main purpose of matching the energy generation from PV panels and small wind turbines and storage with the consumption of end-user or community level assets including i) electrochemical and heat batteries, ii) electric water heaters, iii) heat pumps andiv) micro-CHP through an intelligent virtual power plant (iVPP).
 The iVPP computes the optimization of behind-the-meter assets based on several information-sources provided by localized energy management systems (Home Energy Management Systems and Fog-Enabled Intelligent devices).
 Thereby, the iVPP is capable of controlling storage and demand-side assets by, for instance, shifting demand for periods of renewable generation surplus.